PttCodingMan/PttCodingMan.github.io/README.md

 If you want to contact me seriously - mail: [pttcodingman@gmail.com](mailto:pttcodingman@gmail.com)
 If you are interested in my work skills - Linkedin: [CodingMan](https://www.linkedin.com/in/codingman/)
 If you want to contact privately - telegram: [![chatroom icon](https://patrolavia.github.io/telegram-badge/chat.png)](https://t.me/PttCodingMan)
-If you want to track my shitpost - Twitter: [@CodingMan9](https://twitter.com/CodingMan9)
+If you want to follow my shitpost - Twitter: [@CodingMan9](https://twitter.com/CodingMan9)

 ### Wanted
 * Legal